Crystalline color superconductors: The two-flavor inhomogeneous phases

 The screening masses of the gauge bosons are defined in terms of the eigenvalues of the polarization tensor and in the basis in which $\Pi_{ab}^{\mu\nu}$ is diagonal the Debye masses and the Meissner masses are respectively defined as

-Both masses have been evaluated in the 2SC phase in \textcite{Rischke:2000qz,Rischke:2002rz,Schmitt:2003aa}.
-The Debye masses of all gluons are related to the chromo-electric screening and are always real, therefore do not affect the stability of the 2SC and g2SC phases.
-The Meissner masses of the gluons with adjoint color $a=1,2,3$ are always zero, because they are associated to the unbroken color subgroup $SU(2)_c$.
+Both masses have been evaluated in the 2SC phase by \textcite{Rischke:2000qz,Rischke:2002rz,Schmitt:2003aa, Rischke:2003mt}.
+The Debye masses of all gluons are related to the chromoelectric screening and are always real, therefore do not affect the stability of the 2SC and g2SC phases.
+The Meissner masses of the gluons with adjoint color $a=1,2,3$ are always zero, because they are associated with the unbroken color subgroup $SU(2)_c$.
+It is interesting to note that in the 2SC phase $\Pi^{00}_{ab}$ is diagonal in the $a,b$ indices and therefore there is no need to diagonalize it \cite{Schmitt:2003aa, Rischke:2003mt}.
+This happens because of a cancellation between the contribution of the blue ungapped quarks with that of the gapped excitations.
+The magnetic components of the $8$th gluon and of the photon do instead mix and the polarization tensor has to be diagonalized for extracting the Meissner mass.
+In contrast, in the CFL phase both the electric and magnetic sectors mix because of the absence of ungapped excitations \cite{Schmitt:2003aa}.

-For non-vanishing values of $\delta\mu$ the Meissner screening masses have been evaluated in \textcite{Huang:2004am,Huang:2004bg}.
+For nonvanishing values of $\delta\mu$ the Meissner masses have been evaluated by \textcite{Huang:2004am,Huang:2004bg}.
 Gluons with adjoint color $a=4,5,6,7$, are degenerate and in the limit $\mu_8 = 0$ their Meissner masses are given by

-The squared Meissner mass turn out to be negative not only in the gapless phase, $\Delta_{\rm 2SC}/\delta\mu < 1$, but also in the gapped phase, when $\Delta_{\rm 2SC}/\delta\mu < \sqrt{2}$.
-This result seems in contrast with the result of the previous section, where an imaginary Meissner mass was related to the existence of a local maximum of the free-energy arising at $\delta\mu = \Delta$.
-However, from the analysis of the 2SC free-energy of the system, one can see that when $\Delta_{\rm 2SC}/\delta\mu = \sqrt{2}$ the state with $\Delta_{\rm 2SC} \neq 0$ corresponds to a saddle point in the $\Delta-\delta\mu$ plane.
+The squared Meissner mass turns out to be negative not only in the gapless phase, $\Delta_{\rm 2SC}/\delta\mu < 1$, but also in the gapped phase, when $\Delta_{\rm 2SC}/\delta\mu < \sqrt{2}$.
+This result seems in contrast with the result of the previous section, where an imaginary Meissner mass was related to the existence of a local maximum of the free energy arising at $\delta\mu = \Delta$.
+However, from the analysis of the 2SC free energy of the system, one can see that when $\Delta_{\rm 2SC}/\delta\mu = \sqrt{2}$ the state with $\Delta_{\rm 2SC} \neq 0$ corresponds to a saddle point in the $\Delta-\delta\mu$ plane.
 The neutrality condition transforms this saddle point into a local minimum.
 However, as explained in the previous section, the gauge fields can be related to the fluctuations of the gap parameter.
-These fluctuations can probe all the directions in the $\Delta-\delta\mu$ plane around the stationary point and would result in a low energy Lagrangian with dispersion laws akin to the those discussed in Eqs.\eqref{L-phi} and \eqref{L-lambda} with the coefficients $E$ and $B$ negative.
+These fluctuations can probe all the directions in the $\Delta-\delta\mu$ plane around the stationary point and would result in a low-energy Lagrangian with dispersion laws akin to those discussed in Eqs.\eqref{L-lambda-phi} with the coefficients $E$ and $B$ negative.